 Initially, run the motor unloaded and establish that the rotation is as required.
 To check that, momentarily activate one button or lever of the crane control device and observe the direction of crane motion.
 If direction of crane travel matches the direction marking of the crane control device button activated (example, crane travel direction is EAST when the crane EAST control device button is activated), the crane motor is properly phased.
-If the direction of the crane travel direction is EAST when the direction marking of the crane control device button device button activated (example, crane travel direction is EAST when the crane travel direction marking of the crane control device button activated (example, crane travel direction is EAST when the crane WEST control device button is activated), the crane motor is improperly phased and must be corrected.
+If the direction of the crane travel does not match with the direction marking of the crane control device button activated (example, crane travel direction is EAST when the crane WEST control device button is activated), the crane motor is improperly phased and must be corrected.
 DO NOT use crane until motor phasing is corrected.